SHA256 Functions Worksheet

 SELECT pg_catalog.pg_get_functiondef('digest(bytea, text)'::regprocedure);

-To see the definition for digest(bytea, text)
+To see the definition for digest(bytea, text).

 - Extend the SQL query to pass the concatenated string into the

-function. - The query should return the resulting
+sha256function. - The query should return the resulting

-hash string.
+sha256hash string.

 3. Create SQL Function for Tree Hash